ispras/texterra-py/README.md

 pydoc texterra.texterra
 ```

-3. To use TEXTERRA API in your project, simply import it like this:
+3. To use Texterra API in your project, simply import it like this:
 ```python
 import texterra
 ```